beothorn/bcbridge/README.md

 # Issues

 Redirected class containing method needs to have a no argument constructor.
-Only methods with standard type parameters.
+Arguments work if:
+- They are types from the standard library.
+- They are serializable.
+- They either exists on both apps or implement an interface present on both apps.